hyblancode/hyblancode.github.io/trips/index.md

 <h2 id="y2023">2023</h2>

 * [Trip to Cape Cod - Chatham Massachusetts](/trips/chatham-cape-cod/) "Embark on a family adventure in Chatham, Cape Cod, with sandy beaches, seal-watching, Main Street charm, and seafood feasts, creating unforgettable memories for all. 🌊🦞🌅 #ChathamMagic".
-(June))
+(July 2023)

 ## Copyright